The world is in crisis. This is our response.

 Hack Summits are based on a new approach.

-Our workshops focus on making it easy for people to impact a cause they care about.
+Our workshops focus on making it easy for people and organizations to impact a cause they care about.
 We don't simply provide opportunities, we make the feeling of shared purpose and social impact inevitable for all who participate.
+We understand that time is your greatest asset, and so we design our workshops to take as little time as possible in pursuit of real impact.

 We exist at the intersection of 3 problems: